tlaitinen/yesod-dsl/README.md

 -- class defines a set of fields that can be inherited by an entity class Named {
+    -- a field can have a number of validation functions -- code generator assumes that nonempty :: Text -> Bool -- is found at Model/ValidationFunctions.hs
     name Text check nonempty;
 }